mia-platform/documentation/docs/fast_data/bucket_storage_support/configuration/ingestion_storer.md

 ## Overview

-Ingestion Storer service reads the ingestion messages from the chosen message streaming platform.
+The Ingestion Storer service reads the ingestion messages from the chosen message streaming platform.
 Then those messages are grouped by topic name and partition so they can later be saved in the bucket.
 This way each stored file contains only messages coming from a single partition, so that multiple service replicas do not interfere with each other.
 Moreover, this saving logic simplifies potential messages reorganization.

 Each time a file is written in the bucket a corresponding output event is emitted on a dedicated topic to notify a write operation has been completed successfully.
 Optionally, it re-emits ingested messages into _post-ingestion_ topics.